-Kaunch beej, or Mucuna pruriens, has been used heavily in Ayurvedic medicine for centuries.
-The high aphrodisiac, adaptogenic and therapeutic properties explain this popularity in modern wellness practices.
-The seeds, prepared mainly in the form of powders or churnas, are so beneficial, increasing the general energy levels of the body, supporting sexual vigour, and assisting in the management of a host of neurological disorders.
+Kaunch beej, or Mucuna pruriens, has been used revered in Ayurvedic medicine for centuries.
+The high aphrodisiac, adaptogenic, and therapeutic properties of this herb explain this popularity in modern wellness practices.
+The seeds, prepared mainly in the form of powders or churnas, are so beneficial, are valued for their potential to increase the general energy levels of the body, supporting sexual vigour, and assisting in the management of a host of neurological disorders.
+However, as a potent Ayurvedic medicine, it must be used with caution and under professional guidance.
 In this article, we'll outline its various health benefits, nutritional contents, dosage, and how it's to be used.

 Kaunch beej is the seed of the Mucuna pruriens plant, an Asiatic leguminous vine that grows in tropical regions like India, Africa, and the Caribbean.
 In Sanskrit, the plant is called kapikachhu and has been part of Ayurvedic medicine for thousands of years.
 Therapeutically, the kaunch beej is very well accepted, especially regarding the nervous system, reproductive health, and physical strength with endurance.